ILLIXR/ILLIXR/docs/docs/contributing/pull_request.md

       To preserve branch commit histories in the case that a rollback is needed, we will employ a checkpointing process for force updated branches.
 This process will be manually performed, but may be automated in the future.

-    If `Line B` shows an update to master, the following example illustrates your local repository just after performing `Line B`:
+    If `Line B` shows an update to main, the following example illustrates your local repository just after performing `Line B`:

     ``` bash
-    A -- B -- C -- P -- Q -- R       ## master
+    A -- B -- C -- P -- Q -- R       ## main
                \
                 D -- E -- F          ## issue-123-fixing-bug
     ```

-    In this example, commits `P`, `Q`, and `R` have been merged to `master` (from feature branches not shown) after feature branch `issue-123-fixing-bug` was forked from `master`.
+    In this example, commits `P`, `Q`, and `R` have been merged to `main` (from feature branches not shown) after feature branch `issue-123-fixing-bug` was forked from `main`.

     To checkpoint the `issue-123-fixing-bug` branch while it is checked out:

     ```bash
     git branch issue-123.0-fixing-bug                                   ## Make alias for old issue-123-fixing-bug
-    git checkout -b issue-123.1-fixing-bug                              ## Make new branch to rebase with master
+    git checkout -b issue-123.1-fixing-bug                              ## Make new branch to rebase with main
-    git rebase master                                                   ## Replay issue-123-fixing-bug onto master
+    git rebase main                                                     ## Replay issue-123-fixing-bug onto main
     git branch -D issue-123-fixing-bug                                  ## Remove old issue-123-fixing-bug
     git branch issue-123-fixing-bug                                     ## Make issue-123-fixing-bug an alias of new branch
     git push <illixr-remote> issue-123.{0,1}-fixing-bug                 ## Push new checkpointed branches to remote